jatinpathania/AI-Driven-Recipe-and-Diet-Planning-Assistant/README.md

-# ChefAI – AI-Driven Recipe and Diet Planning Assistant
+# FlavourAI – AI-Driven Recipe and Diet Planning Assistant

-**ChefAI** is an intelligent web-based application designed to help users discover personalized recipes and create balanced diet plans effortlessly.
+**FlavourAI** is an intelligent web-based application designed to help users discover personalized recipes and create balanced diet plans effortlessly.
 By leveraging **Artificial Intelligence**, the app analyzes available ingredients, dietary goals, and health preferences to suggest nutritious and delicious meal options for breakfast, lunch, and dinner.

 ---